Gian Giacomo Teodoro Trivulzio: Marriage and offspring

+Career

 When his wife died in 1620, Gian Giacomo entered the Church.
-In 1629, he became cardinal.
+On 19 November 1629, he became a cardinal.
 In 1642 he became Viceroy of Aragon, and Grandee of Spain.

 He participated in the Papal conclave, 1644, which finally chose Pope Innocent X, and in the Papal conclave, 1655, which elected Pope Alexander VII, and where Gian Giacomo as protodeacon gave the Habemus Papam announcement.

 Between 1647 and 1649 he was Viceroy of Sicily and between 1649 and 1651 Viceroy of Sardinia.
 In April 1656 he became interim Governor of the Duchy of Milan, a post he held until his death.
 He died in Milan on 3 August 1656 and was buried in the family vault in the Santo Stefano church.